nil1722/gitpracticeaug/README.md

 # gitpracticeaug
-this is sampe replication of hyotical scenerio
+this is sampe replication of hyotical scenerio for the program